singintime/cv/index.md

 ## RELEVANT PROJECTS

-- **vodit:** Minimal dependency injector.
+- **vodit:** Minimalist dependency injector.
 No frills, no dependencies, no decorators. https://singintime.github.io/vodit
 - **SDT:** Developer and maintainer from 2014 to 2017. https://github.com/SkATVG/SDT
 - **MaIs:** Performance presented in Milan in 2013.
 Co-author. https://vimeo.com/86330894